4979/getting-and-cleaning-data/README.md

 4. Appropriately labels the data set with descriptive variable names.
 5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

+_Note_: Make sure the folder "data" and the run_analysis.R script are both in the current working directory.

 > Copyright © Prabhat Kumar, All Rights reserved.